ryanczm/Analytic-Musings/_posts/2024-09-02-types-of-modelling.md

 How might we deduce these laws?
 From what I see on X, physics-trained quants are especially good at this.
 First, they observe the situation.
 They make assumptions (e.g this phenomenon seems to follow this law) without being too concerned about pinpoint accuracy.
 They do a quick and dirty estimation, simulating some laws/parameters and them developing a toy model.
 In this case, there's no statistical element, just some 'rules' that are then applied numerically.

+The line between statistical/numerical for DL is blurred but due to a lack of interpretability, let's put it here.

 ## Integrating Discretionary Views in Statistical Modelling

 Is it possible to blend or combine discretionary views in statistical modelling in a sensible fashion?
 Perhaps.
 One could, get a discretionary analyst to create a feature representing his view of some event as a numerical scale (e.g 1-10), then incorporate it into a statistical model.